-- 1) Trailhead restroom and wayfinding at the Razorback - Greenway in Bentonville, AR.
+3 1) Trailhead restroom and wayfinding at the Razorback

-2) Whimsical gateway and plaza designs at the botanical gardens in Athens, GA.

-3) Bike share station at Piedmont Park in Atlanta. - 4) Outdoor fitness station. - 5) Bike repair station at the Razorback Greenway in Bentonville, AR.
+- 2) Whimsical gateway and plaza designs at the botanical gardens in Athens, GA.
+3) Bike share station at Piedmont Park in Atlanta. - 4) Outdoor fitness station. - 5) Bike repair station at the Razorback Greenway in .
+Bentonville, AR.